Taro-Imahiro/protein_lipid_min_distance/README.md

 python protein_lipid_min_distance.py -s TOPOLOGY -f TRAJECTORY
 ```

 After executing the script, you will be prompted to select the lipid residues you would like to calculate the distances for.
 The script will display a list of lipid candidates found in your topology file.
+(Molecular species other than protein, water, and ion are displayed as candidates, so ligands may be displayed.)

 The script will output a CSV file for each selected lipid with the minimum distances between the protein and each lipid residue over the trajectory.